MonitorAmbientLight/mal-master/README.md

 ## Installation of the MAL Remote App

-### How to Install APK Files on ANY Android
+### How to Install MAL-APK file on ANY Android

 **Introduction:**
 APK files are Android application packages used to install apps on Android devices.
-This guide will walk you through the process of installing APK files on your Android device.
+This guide will walk you through the process of installing MAL-APK file on your Android device.

 **Requirements:**
 - An Android smartphone or tablet
-- A downloaded APK file

 ## Instructions:

 1. **Download the APK file:**
-   - Using your Android device, download the AmbientLight-APK file from a trusted source.
+   - Using your Android device, download the MAL.apk file from the [apk-file folder](/apk-file).

 2. **Access the file directory:**
    - Open the "My Files" or "Files" app on your Android device.
 The name may vary depending on your device.